Product Design, Manufacturing & Innovation Resources

 Different control charts are made for certain data types and uses:

-1. X-bar and Range Charts: Best for subgroup sizes of 2 to 10.
+1. X-bar and Range Charts: best for subgroup sizes of 2 to 10.
 They check the stability of subgroup means within control limits.
 These limits are set at three standard deviations from the mean.

-2. X-bar and Sigma Charts: Good for bigger subgroups.
+2. X-bar and Sigma Charts: good for bigger subgroups.
 They give a better view of how the process varies.

-3. Individual X and Moving Range (IX-MR) Charts: Perfect for when there’s only one item in a subgroup.
+3. Individual X and Moving Range (IX-MR) Charts: perfect for when there’s only one item in a subgroup.
 For example, watching each measurement on its own.

-4. Zone Charts: They mix features of X-bar and CUSUM charts.
+4. Zone Charts: they mix features of X-bar and CUSUM charts.
 Data points are marked in zones of deviation to highlight issues.

-5. Cumulative Sum (CUSUM) Charts: They’re great for seeing changes in the mean.
+5. Cumulative Sum (CUSUM) Charts: they’re great for seeing changes in the mean.
 This is done by adding up deviations over time.

-6. Histograms: These plot sample means to study how often data patterns occur.
+6. Histograms: these plot sample means to study how often data patterns occur.

 Control charts